qcri-social/AIDR/Collector-Tester.md

 FAIL means printing an error message describing the condition and exiting with code 1 (non success).

-## Signal handling

-On interrupt by the user, the collector tester should attempt to call the collector's `/stop` method and exit.
+On interrupt by the user, the collector tester should attempt to call the collector's `/stop` method and exit with non-success code.